Sylvester (singer): Personal life

 As an openly gay man throughout his career, Sylvester came to be seen as a spokesman for the gay community.
 He informed a journalist that "I realize that gay people have put me on a pedestal and I love it.
 After all, of all the oppressed minorities, they just have to be the most oppressed.
 They have all the hassles of finding something or someone to identify with – and they chose me.
 I like being around gay people and they've proven to be some of my closest friends and most loyal audiences."
 Elsewhere, he nevertheless remarked that he felt his career had "transcended the gay movement.
 I mean, my sexuality has nothing to do with my music.
 When I'm fucking I'm not thinking about singing and vice versa."
 He was openly critical of what he perceived as divisive tendencies within the gay community itself, noting that "I get this conformist shit from queens all the time.
 They always want to read me.
 They always want me to do it their way.
 I am not going to conform to the gay lifestyle as they see it and that's for sure".
 He was particularly critical of "clones" – gay men who dressed alike with boots, boot-cut jeans, checked shirts and handlebar mustaches – stating that all too often they judged those gay people who were flamboyant or extravagant.

 Davis characterized Sylvester as an "absolute perfectionist".
 He was very self-conscious about his physical appearance, and when he obtained enough money from the successful Step II album, he spent part of it on cosmetic surgery to remove a bump on his nose, inject silicone into his cheeks, and have cosmetic work done on his teeth.
 He would also insist that all pictures of himself were meticulously airbrushed.

-Sylvester was born and raised into the Pentecostal denomination of Christianity, and remained a Christian throughout his life.
+Sylvester was born into and raised in the Pentecostal movement of Christianity and attended church throughout his life.
 He often compared the ecstatic feelings that accompanied his onstage performances with the feelings experienced in a gospel choir in a Pentecostal church.
 When performances reached a certain level of heightened emotion, he would comment that "we had service".
 In later life, he joined the Love Center Church in East Oakland, a ministry founded by the preacher and former gospel singer Walter Hawkins in the 1970s.
 He had been introduced to the church by Jeanie Tracy in the 1980s and would soon become a regular churchgoer, enjoying the place's welcoming attitude towards societal outcasts.
 Sylvester requested that his funeral be undertaken by the ministry at the Love Center.